kyma-project/eventing-manager/docs/user/resources/eventing-cr.md

     - The backend is EventMesh, but the EventMesh Secret is missing or invalid.
 - **Error**: An error occurred while reconciling the Eventing CR.

+This status, combined with your backend configuration, determines how the module processes events.
 The following table describes how the event flow is affected by the backend configuration and infrastructure health.

 | **Specified Backend** | **Backend Infrastructure Status**                                                                         | **Eventing Module Status** | **Event Flow** | **Recommended User Action**                                                                    |
 |-----------------------|-----------------------------------------------------------------------------------------------------------|----------------------------|----------------|------------------------------------------------------------------------------------------------|